marcel-goldschen-ohm/NEU-365P-385L-Spring-2022/README.md

 :paperclip: = Additional Resources (please share if you know of a good resource not listed)

-:warning: Note that the syllabus is subject to change at anytime, so check back often.
-This is so I can offer you a more polished experience by adjusting to your performance and feedback as we go along.
+:warning: The syllabus is unlikely to change much, but I reserve the right to tweak and change it as we go along, so check back often.
+This is so I can offer you a more polished experience by adjusting to your performance and feedback throughout the course.
+Note that this also includes homework assignments (see Homework above).

 ---
 * Jan-18-T: Introduction to the Python and Jupyter ecosystem